dewa-ai/1131-group12-finalproject-deeplearning/README.md

 林彥廷 113526003​
 石柏楷 113527602​

-Kindly check the [Wiki tab](https://github.com/dewa-ai/1131-group12-finalproject-deeplearning/wiki) to see details documentation for this project.
+Kindly check the [Wiki tab](https://github.com/dewa-ai/1131-group12-finalproject-deeplearning/wiki) to see details documentation for this final project.

 ## References: